 Shakespeare on the Common's temporary stage on Boston Common

-Shakespeare's Inspiration for Macbeth
+Shakespeare's Inspiration for A Midsummer Night's Dream

 As is so often true with Shakespeare's plays, get ready for plenty of twists, turns, and subplots.